ItMarki/linja-waso/README.md

 # linja waso
-A derivative of [LXGW Wenkai](https://github.com/lxgw/LxgwWenKai) with Sitelen Pona support.
+A derivative of [LXGW Wenkai](https://github.com/lxgw/LxgwWenKai) with sitelen pona support.

 The font is named "linja waso" because "鹜", a character in the Chinese name of the original font (霞鹜文楷), means "duck", and "waso" in Toki Pona can mean any bird or winged animal.